Debbie Watling Hanging from a Crane

 Sunday, 21 October 2018

-This week, Brendan, Richard and Nathan are cowering in the Anderson shelter in the backyard, listening to the sirens, and wondering what on earth happened to that nice little tow-headed lad from number seventeen.
-Turn off your mobile phones and keeps your hands and feet inside the light field — it’s The Empty Child.
+This week, Brendan, Richard and Nathan are cowering in the Anderson shelter in the backyard, listening to the sirens and wondering what on earth happened to that nice little tow-headed lad from number seventeen.
+Turn off your mobile phones and keep your hands and feet inside the light field — it’s The Empty Child.